A Message from Pastor Kelly

 As always, your cooperation is essential in making these changes successful.
 We thank you for your patience and willingness to protect the most vulnerable among us, including children and vulnerable adults who cannot yet have the vaccine.
 We continue to look forward to greater freedoms, as conditions allow.

 Our fantastic counters work so hard and diligently each Sunday and need a little Summer time off to recharge and relax.
 If you are available and/or able, we would greatly appreciate your help through the summer.
-Please contact Natasha Drew firstname.lastname@example.org
+Please contact Natasha Drew at firstname.lastname@example.org Thank you!

 Golfers Get Ready!